TermySequence/v8-linux/v8/gn/docs/reference.md

 ```
   # Defines a template to create an application.
 On most platform, this is just
-  # an alias for an "executable" target, but on iOS/OS X, it builds an
+  # an alias for an "executable" target, but on iOS/macOS, it builds an
   # application bundle.
   template("app") {
     if (!is_ios && !is_mac) {